Sripadkarne/Resume-Readiness-Intelligence-Engine/README.md

 ## **Problem Statement**

-Job seekers—especially in Data Science, Machine Learning, and AI Engineering—often struggle to assess whether they are qualified for a role and to identify the skills they need to improve.
+Job seekers, especially in Data Science, Machine Learning, and AI Engineering, often struggle to assess whether they are qualified for a role and to identify the skills they need to improve.
 Existing AI tools generate answers but don’t actually teach.

 Our solution:

 A Job Readiness Intelligence Engine that evaluates a user's current skills, detects knowledge gaps, and generates targeted study pathways using high-quality, credible resources.
 No shortcuts.
 True knowledge growth.

-🎯 Intended Users
+## **Intended Users**

 **Primary users (MVP scope):**